AlbertP3/FlashCards/README.md

 <p>Search Online Dictionaries facilitates adding new words to the datasets via a command line interface - translation for the searched phrase are fetched from the online service and then filtered by the user to be finally saved to the file.
 There are several online dictionaries available of which list can be shown via the "help" command.
 Searched phrases can be Edited or Added if they don't suite the expectations out-of-the-box.
 If the searched phrase is already in the dataset, user will be notified about the duplicate</p>

-<h1>Enhance EFC Model</h1>
+<h1>EFC Model Optimizer</h1>

 ![EMO Window](scripts/resources/imgs/ss_emo.png)

-<p>EFC Model Enhancer employs regression models fitted on the Revision data and is used for fitting the EFC model to the user.
+<p>EFC Model Optimizer employs regression models fitted on the Revision data and is used for fitting the EFC model to the user.
 EFC is meant to determine, after what time the predicted percentage of words still remembered falls below the defined threshold.
 First, statistics for each model are presented, then as selected, examples comparing True and Predicted values will be shown.
 If the model is accepted, it will be pickled and automatically set as the current model.
 Available models can be picked from the Settings menu</p>
 <p>Available Models:</p>
 <ol>
 <li>LAS - Lasso Regression</li>